Peter Frampton: Music career

-Early bands
+Early career

 By the age of 12, Frampton played in a band called the Little Ravens.
-Both he and David Bowie, who was three years older, were pupils at Bromley Technical School where Frampton's father was Bowie's art teacher.
+Both he and David Bowie, who was three years older, were pupils at Bromley Technical School, where Frampton's father was Bowie's art teacher.
 The Little Ravens played on the same bill at school as Bowie's band, George and the Dragons.
 Peter and David would spend lunch breaks together, playing Buddy Holly songs.

 At the age of 14, Peter was playing with a band called the Trubeats followed by a band called the Preachers, who later became Moon's Train, produced and managed by Bill Wyman of the Rolling Stones.
+Frampton's parents were at the time concerned about their son playing regular late night gigs whilst still at school, so Alex Brown, a member of the Preachers, was designated to meet his parents at their house, along with his son Steven, to show that the band members were responsible people.
+After this meeting, Frampton was allowed to join the band.

-He became a successful child singer, and in 1966 he became a member of the Herd.
+Frampton became a successful child singer, and in 1966 he became a member of the Herd.
 He was the lead guitarist and singer, scoring several British pop hits.
 Frampton was named "The Face of 1968" by teen magazine Rave.

-In 1969, when Frampton was 18 years old, he joined with Steve Marriott of Small Faces to form Humble Pie.
+In 1969, when Frampton was 18 years old, he joined Steve Marriott from the band Small Faces to form Humble Pie.